Total Loss Buyback: How to Keep Your Totaled Car After Insurance Settles

 • Local salvage auction prices

-Understanding how insurance pays out after a total loss can help you evaluate whether the deduction is fair before agreeing to a buyback.
+Understanding how insurance pays out after a total loss can help you evaluate whether the salvage deduction is fair before agreeing to a buyback.

 Farmers logo